premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-41. Can you iterate a map ?
+37. Can you use iterateor interface over map?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- No, Map does not implement Iterable interface, only Collection ( thus , list and set ) do , so the Collection implements iterable <E> , make the set and the list iteratble.
+- No, Map does not implement Iterable interface, only Collection ( thus , list and set ) do , so the Collection implements iterable \<E\> , make the set and the list iteratble.
 - The Map can't be iterable only the key part can be iterable

 </blockquote>